 The vast collection of information-both inferred and stated-acquired by the academic librarians of the People to People Ambassador Program to China is too extensive to report word for word in the length of a single article.
-In fact, the details of each discussion and meeting between the Chinese and American librarians have been published in journal format for future reference.
-The mission of this delegation to open channels of communication to bring about fundamental change in the system of scholarly communication."
+In fact, the details of each discussion and meeting between the Chinese and American librarians have been published in journal format for future reference (see www.ala.org/ala /acrl/acrlpubs/whitepapers/chinajournal. htm).
+The mission of this delegation to open channels of communication between academic librarians from the People's Republic of China and the United States was accomplished with great enthusiasm by both delegations.
+The opportunity for a true world wide web of information was created by the open discussion of academic library issues and ideas, thereby permanently transfiguring the path of Chinese librarianship (in accepting other perspectives on information) and informing American librarians of worldwide advancements in information technologies.
+22

-(continues on page 524)